List of Kansas City Current players

 Kansas City Current is an American women's soccer club which began play in the National Women's Soccer League (NWSL) in 2021 as Kansas City NWSL.
 It is the successor to FC Kansas City, the previous Kansas City-based team to compete in the NWSL from 2013–2017, and relocated the roster of Utah Royals FC, which suspended operations in 2020.

-All Kansas City Current players who have appeared for the team in an official competition or have been contracted to play for the team are listed below.
+All Kansas City Current players who have appeared for the team in an official competition are listed below.